 to Mac OS X.)

-fixed bug in the Brownian motion simulations of continuous character
+fixed bug in the Brownian motion simulations of continuous

-branch length had been squared in the calculation.)
+effect of branch length had been squared in the calculation.)

 - added Utilities submenu to Tree menu of Tree Window.
 Currently